w3c/web-nfc/security-privacy-questionnaire.md

 ### 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 The data read from NFC is exposed.
-That data is considered either public (NFC tags/cards) or app-controlled (NFC peer/beaming) or private (non-NDEF tech that the spec does not support at the moment).
+That data is considered either public (NFC tags/cards), app-controlled (NFC peer/beaming that the spec does not support at the moment), or private (non-NDEF tech that the spec does not support at the moment).

 ### 2.9 Does this specification enable new script execution/loading mechanisms?